Raynald Desjardins: Early career

-By the mid 1980s, law enforcement saw Desjardins as a major figure in Montreal drug trafficking.
+By the mid-1980s, law enforcement saw Desjardins as a major figure in Montreal drug trafficking.
 He was considered the "right-hand man" to Rizzuto family leader, Vito Rizzuto, and was once described by authorities as "the supplier of drugs" for the Montreal Mafia.
 (Note: Emphasis added.)

 Desjardins began his career in his teenage years working as a waiter in a Mafia-owned nightclub in Montreal.
 To supplement his income, he started selling hashish and heroin for his employers, and was first convicted of drug trafficking in 1971.
 During the following decade, Desjardins was close to Cotroni crime family member, Joseph Di Maulo, so much so, that the men became brothers-in-law.
 Desjardins was one of a small number of French-Canadians who became a senior member of the Montreal Mafia.
 Di Maulo's marriage to Desjardins's sister had given him a unique status within the organization despite being a non-Sicilian.

-In 1973, Desjardins accompanied Di Maulo and Paolo Violi to New York for the election of Philip Rastelli as the acting boss of the Bonanno family.
+In 1973, Desjardins accompanied Di Maulo and Paolo Violi to New York City for the election of Philip Rastelli as the acting boss of the Bonanno family.
 When asked to go, Frank Cotroni, apparently suspecting a trap, refused and instead sent Di Maulo and Violi as his representatives.
 Desjardins served as the men's chauffeur.
 Di Maulo and Desjardins later became a part of the Sicilian Rizzuto organization after the Rizzutos replaced the Calabrian Cotronis as the dominant organized crime group in Montreal.
 The boss of the Rizzutos had a policy of co-opting Cotroni family members in order to avoid disrupting existing operations and networks, most notably those with the Bonannos.

 Among these was the "Lebanese connection", a drug smuggling pipeline from Lebanon to Montreal, which the Rizzuto family took over during the late 1970s and early 1980s.
 In the spring of 1984, Desjardins and Rizzuto went to Milan to meet with Lebanese suppliers.
 It was agreed that from then on, they would deal only with the Rizzuto family.
 Later that year, Italian police intercepted 3.5 tons of hashish on a ship from Beirut bound for Montreal.
 Onboard, they found a pager registered in Desjardins's name.